rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/oracle-ampere.md

 sudo nano /usr/bin/init-zram-swapping
 ```

-Mulitply the default mem variable by 3 like below.
+Switch compression algorithm to lz4.
+Multiply the default mem variable by 3 like below.
 This will give the instance 35gb of compressed virtual swap in RAM.

 ```bash title="/usr/bin/init-zram-swapping"
 #!/bin/sh